codechips/FooocusPlus/readme.md

 - The _latest_ version of [7-Zip](https://7-zip.org/) (the installation may fail if the version is not current)
 - The [FooocusPlus](https://huggingface.co/DavidDragonsage/FooocusPlus/resolve/main/FooocusPlus.7z) program archive
 - If you are using Windows, the [Python library](https://huggingface.co/DavidDragonsage/FooocusPlus/resolve/main/python_embedded.7z) files
-- The FooocusPlus [Model Starter Pack](https://huggingface.co/DavidDragonsage/FooocusPlus/resolve/main/StarterPack.7z) (the Starter Pack is optional but will save you a lot of time later)
+- The FooocusPlus [Model Support Pack](https://huggingface.co/DavidDragonsage/FooocusPlus/resolve/main/SupportPack.7z) (the Support Pack is optional but will save you a lot of time later)
 <br/><br/>
 1. After your downloads are complete, first install 7-Zip.